TEALSK12/2nd-semester-introduction-to-computer-science/readings.md

     been_called = True         # WRONG
 ```

-But if you run it you will see that the value of been_called doesn’t change.
+But if you run it you will see that the value of `been_called` doesn’t change.
 The problem is that
-example2 creates a new local variable named been_called.
+example2 creates a new local variable named `been_called`.
 The local variable goes away when the
 function ends, and has no effect on the global variable.

 To reassign a global variable inside a function you have to declare the global variable before you